mpresill/HCMN/README.md

 - [x] make ntuple 2016
 - [x] make ntuple 2017
 - [x] make ntuple 2018
-- [ ] fix PUweighting Roberto su Rootplizer
+- [ ] how to do properly PUweighting
-- [ ] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2016
+- [x] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2016
 - [ ] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2017
 - [ ] ntuple->rootple conversion (only for reference signals for now = Lambda 13 TeV) for 2018
 - [ ] Invariant mass plots for reference signal samples (L=13 TeV, M=0.5, 2, 5 TeV)
+- [ ] make script rootple->histograms inputs combine
 - [ ] Limit extrapolation on cross section * BR (stat only, per year)
 - [ ] 2D Limits plot (stat only with unitarity constraint)
 - [ ] table with all corrections used in the framework
 - [ ] add SFs for FatJets https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetWtagging (low priority - maybe after 11th)

 What is needed from Roberto:
-   1. Macros for QCD/Other bkgs estimation
+   1. Macros for QCD/Other bkgs estimation (OK)
-   1. Macros for signal systematics
+   1. Macros for signal systematics (not yet)
    1. Q: why do we have produced all these samples considering the Lambda independence on limit extraction?
       R: for now we don't really need to analyse all the samples (the request was made just to be sure on the Lambda independence on limit extraction) (=> check efficiency independence on Lambda at some point!)